Have your say at Discuss.nzButterfly.info the Butterfly forum for NZ Login Register

 Larvae In English

-The Admiral larvae can be hard to tell apart, the two easiest ways in the field is that the Red Admiral has a narrower pale patch of colour on abdominal segments 4 & 6 then the Yellow Admiral.
+The Admiral larvae can be hard to tell apart, the two easiest ways in the field is that the Red Admiral has a narrower pale patch of colour on abdominal segments 4 and 6 then the Yellow Admiral.
 The second being that Yellow Admirals are rarely recorded on Nettle Tree - Onga Onga (Urtica ferox) in the wild.
 An expert can also notice that the ratios of the setae compared to their bases are different in each species.
-The Pupae are equally hard to tell apart, but the Yellow Admiral is generally stouter & darker then the Red Admiral.
+The Pupae are equally hard to tell apart, but the Yellow Admiral is generally stouter and darker then the Red Admiral.

 Pupa In English